-The Company participates in a savings plan under section 401(k) of the Internal Revenue Code (Code) covering all eligible employees.
+(Code) covering all eligible employees.
 The plan provides that the Company can make matching contributions, which is equivalent to the employee's contributions subject to a maximum of 5% of the gross pay of the employee subject to Federal limits.
 All qualifying matching contributions are 100% vested at the completion of five years of service by an employee and are subject to certain withdrawal restrictions.
-For the years ended March 31, 2024 and 2023, the Company's contribution to the plan, were \$ 649 and \$ 588 respectively.
+For the years ended March 31, 2025 and 2024, the Company's contribution to the plan, were \$ 779 and \$ 649 respectively.